 - 1. A good rapport building with district administration - 2.
 Nomination of nodal officer in the district and initial discussion on planning - 3.
-Some useful insights of the officials on DDMP process and content received - 4.
+Some useful insights of the officials on DDMP process and content - 4.
 Procurement of some reports from the departments - 5.
-Initial agreement on tentative dates of field visit and departmental meetings in the district. - 6.
-Department wise data checklist is being developed and will be shared with the Nodal to get the information from the concern departments.
+Initial agreement on tentative dates of field visit and departmental meetings in the district.